Tús faith leath na hoibre.

 Garnet sweet potato, Japanese sweet potato,

-green lentils, shiitake mushroom, carrot,
+green lentils, shiitake mushroom,

 red onion, hemp seeds, ghee,